Maltraviss History, Family Crest & Coats of Arms

-Another 22 words (2 lines of text) are included under the topic Early Maltraviss Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Maltraviss Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Maltraviss family to the New World and Oceana
+Migration of the Maltraviss family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Maltraviss or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..

 Related Stories +

 - ^ Cleveland, Dutchess of The Battle Abbey Roll with some Account of the Norman Lineages.
 London: John Murray, Abermarle Street, 1889.
 Print.
 Volume 2 of 3